axibase/atsd/rule-engine/links.md

 ```bash
 ${csvExportLink}
 ```

-Retrieves link to csv file for the current entity that is initialized in the rule window.
+Link to the **CSV** file with historical statistics for the current metric, entity, and tags.

+> Available only in rules with `Series` data type.

 Example: